About Deaf/Hard of Hearing Services (DHHS)

 It also was among the early pioneers in the state

-- to provide real time captioning services for students not proficient in sign language
+- To provide real-time captioning services for students

 back to top